-The Graduate Fashion Foundation will be hosting 12 proficient final year students from across the UK to profit in gaining premium industry experience through the annual Talent of Tomorrow campaign.
+The Graduate Fashion Foundation have hosted 12 proficient final year students from across the UK to profit in gaining premium industry experience through the annual Talent of Tomorrow campaign.

 After nearly three decades since its founding, Graduate Fashion Week, inaugurated via the Graduate Fashion Foundation is approaching to its 28th anniversary.
 Though years go by ever so swiftly, the four-day event continues to bring together the most avant-garde and ground-breaking talent to the world’s eyes, promoting the creative leaders of tomorrow’s society.